-Four years ago our youngest son, Brandon, had a piece of cake at a neighbor’s home.
-Within minutes he was hyperactive and uncontrollable.
+Seven years ago our youngest son, Brandon, had a piece of cake at a neighbor’s home.
+Within minutes, he was hyperactive and uncontrollable.

 It was the first time I noticed what I suspected.
 Refined sugar impacts Brandon’s behavior.

-Mental illness is clearly an issue of our day.
 A World Health Organization fact sheet estimates that more than 350 million people suffer from depression, making it the number one cause of disability worldwide.
 Drugs used to treat depression, anxiety, and other mental disorders have therefore entered the spotlight.
-These drugs, while offering hope for some, offer serious side effects for others—including a propensity toward self-inflicted and/or homicidal violence.
+These medicines, while offering hope for some, provide serious side effects for others—including a propensity toward self-inflicted and homicidal violence.
 According to Dr. David Healy, psychiatrist, author, and founder of the website RxISK:

 “Violence and other potentially criminal behavior caused by prescription drugs are medicine’s best-kept secret.”

 RxISK offers The Violence Zone, a page devoted to the issue of prescription drugs and violent thoughts and behavior.
-The Violence Zone also helps individuals identify these thoughts before acting on them.
+The Violence Zone also helps individuals identify these feelings before acting on them.

-With the established epidemic of mental illness, coupled with the link between psychotropic drugs and acts of violence, the question must be asked: Why are we seeing this trend?
+With the established epidemic of mental illness, coupled with the link between psychotropic drugs and acts of violence, the question must be asked: Why do we see this trend?
 Why are so many suffering from depression and anxiety?

-There are a myriad of possibilities: Isolation due to technology.
+There are many possibilities: Isolation due to technology.
 Urbanization.
 Sedentary lifestyle.
 Heightened social pressures.

 What about the role of food?
 Is it possible our modern diet of processed and chemically modified food is contributing to the prevalence of mental illness?
 Drugs, taken orally, clearly impact the body and brain through the digestive tract.
 Why not consider the potential for artificial dyes, GMOs, trans fats, high fructose corn syrup, and other alterations to impact our emotional well-being?